rockettheme/docs/Docs/joomla/extensions/roksprocket/INDEX.md

 >> NOTE: RocketTheme packages **do not** require you to uninstall them prior to updating or adding new associated extensions.
 You can simply install and the package will determine if it requires to update your currently installed RocketTheme extension.

+>> NOTE: [RokCommon](https://rockettheme.com/joomla/extensions/rokutilities) is no longer included with RokSprocket's package.
+You will need to download it individually in order to have it available to support RokSprocket.

 [featured]: assets/features.jpeg
 [download]: http://www.rockettheme.com/extensions-downloads/free/2841-roksprocket
 [install]: ../../platform/extensions.md#how-to-install-an-extension